Waterloo (blog post): Since 2010

 Seven years later, Frum described "Waterloo" as "my suicide note in the organized conservative world."
 He has, however, said both at the time and two years later that he still considers himself a conservative.
-While he has not written for, or appeared on, any conservative media outlet since then, he has continued to write political commentary, merging FrumForm into The Daily Beast in 2012, and as a regular contributor to The Atlantic since 2014.
+While he has not written for, or appeared on, any self-labeled conservative media outlet since then, he has continued to write political commentary, merging FrumForm into The Daily Beast in 2012, and as a regular contributor to The Atlantic since 2014.
 He has on several occasions revisited "Waterloo".